Menu

 More information on grant requests is available by CONTACTING US HERE.

 While some income for the trust continues to be the distributions from the Donald Ross Society itself, individual contributions to the Foundation are essential to maintain this status.
 With this in mind the Donald Ross Society Foundation is calling for contributions.
 Additionally, when the Society holds a golf outing, a portion of the collected entry fee is set aside to build the Foundation Trust.
 For this reason, entry fees are made payable to the Foundation.
 The Society usually has two to four gatherings and events a year in support of the Foundation.
+With this in mind, we urge our members to contribute to our Foundation.

 Please send your tax deductible donations payable to the "Donald Ross Society Foundation" to: